FullSnackWebDevClayton/PS5-TOOLBOX/README.md

 #### Windows
 3. pyinstaller for windows: pyinstaller --onefile --windowed --icon=windows.ico PS5-Toolbox.py

+## Micro Soldering Academy

+Feel free to join our discord server where we teach, learn, create guides and add resources. https://discord.gg/K6ytUCnZXw

 ## Console Repair Wiki

 We also maintain a [Console Repair Wiki](http://www.consolerepair.wiki/) where users can submit codes, updates to code descriptions, create guides, and tutorials to help others in the community.
 It's a collaborative platform aimed at creating a network of information to assist console repair enthusiasts.
 If you can contribute, Please do!